wilfredmifsud/lobby/README.md

 ```

 # Notes
+1. Forked Fronend boilerplate from https://github.com/mantinedev/vite-min-template

-1. Used ChatGPT / Cursor AI for
-   a. creating the backend MOCK server (was out of scope of this interview, but wanted to more casino oriented software with server instructions)
-   b.
-GSAP animations (its a new library for me, but was fun learning how it works)
-   c. some generic use to create basic functionality which was verified manually
+2. Used ChatGPT / Cursor AI for creating the backend MOCK server (was out of scope of this interview, but wanted to more casino oriented software with server instructions), GSAP animations (its a new library for me, but was fun learning how it works) and some generic use to create basic functionality which was verified manually